Margaret Woodbridge: Gold medal

-She represented the United States at the 1920 Summer Olympics in Antwerp, Belgium.
-She won the gold medal as member of the winning U.S. team in the women's 4×100-meter freestyle relay.
+Later representing the United States at the 1920 Summer Olympics in Antwerp, Belgium, she won the gold medal as a member of the winning U.S. team in the women's 4×100-meter freestyle relay.
 Woodbridge and her American relay teammates Frances Schroth, Irene Guest and Ethelda Bleibtrey set a new world record of 5:11.6 in the event final.
-Individually, Woodbridge received a silver medal for her second-place performance in the women's 300-meter freestyle, finishing behind American teammate Ethelda Bleibtrey, in a time of 4:42.8.